“Has Following your Intuition Ever Led to an Outright Negative Outcome?

 But once I got over it, I realized that although the experience felt intensely negative, there were certain things I’d learned that were intensely helpful.

 I stopped relying on spirit to give me signs about what was best for me, and started thinking about taking responsibility for my own comfort.
 The fact was, much of my suffering was my own fault.
 I hadn’t researched the climate and environment enough; I hadn’t gone with enough funds and I hadn’t bothered to renew my passport.
-I realized how having more money could have made the experience a lot easier (I could have afforded air conditioning, for a start!)
+I realized how having more money could have made the experience a lot easier.
 And if I’d had a passport that was renewed, I could have left as soon as the going got tough.

 I also realized that I had been so immersed in the spirit world that I’d lost some sense of practicality.
 And above all, I realized where home was: New Zealand.